neoxic/lua-mongo/README.md

 	}
 end

--- A root '__tobson' metamethod may return a table or a BSON document.
+-- A root '__tobson' metamethod may return a table or BSON document.
--- A nested '__tobson' metamethod may return a Lua value, a BSON type or a BSON document.
+-- A nested '__tobson' metamethod may return a Lua value, BSON type or BSON document.

 -- BSON handler
 local function handler(document)
 	return SimpleObject(document._id, (document.binary:unpack()))
 end

 -- Anything callable can serve as a BSON handler.
-For instance, it can be a table or a userdata -- with a '__call' metamethod.
+For instance, it can be a table or userdata -- with a '__call' metamethod.

 -- Note that the same handler will be called for each nested document.
 Thus, the handler should